 If there is a chance your shoulder pain is lung cancer, it’s important to have a thorough checkup—even if you don’t smoke or work around asbestos.

 How lung cancer is diagnosed can vary from person to person.
-Your provider may order imaging tests, such as a CT scan or X-ray, and may remove cells or biopsy the tissue or fluid from or around your lung.
+Your provider may order imaging tests, such as a CT scan or X-ray, and may remove cells or perform a needle biopsy on the tissue or fluid from or around your lung.

 [Also read “Lung Cancer Screening: What to Expect.”]